 - a.
-The Council Housing Service has appointed awarded a contract to Savills to assessindependently verify WHQS compliance of all elements and acceptable fails.
-Savills assesses around a third of the 5, of 2,000 properties in 2015. - h.
-In 2017-2018 another 400 to 500 properties will be verified by an external agency.
-Priority will be given to properties where certain WHQS works have not yet been carried out. - i.
-Officers within the Housing Service, not involved in delivering the WHQS programme, will be trained to carry out surveys to verify meeting WHQS standards, when accommodation becomes void; around 400 properties annually.
-All homes will have been assessed by 31 March 2018. - j.
-Once all WHQS elements are verified and acceptable fails recorded in the QL system, a sample of 50 100 properties will be inspected to validate the accuracy of the data. - k.
-Tenants will receive on request, or when moving into accommodation, a WHQS certificate. - I. An independent review of the processes put in place to update and utilise data be undertaken in 2017/2018.
+The Housing Service awarded a contract to Savills to independently verify WHQS elements of 2,000 properties in 2015. - b.
+In 2018 South West Audit Partnership audited the process and records for updating the QL database following contract works.
+Their report gave substantial assurance as to the process used, and accuracy of the records reviewed. - c.
+Officers within the Housing Service, not involved in delivering the WHQS programme, will be trained to carry out surveys to verify meeting WHQS standards.
+A proportion of stock will be surveyed each year, with priority given to: - I. properties where trends of damp have been identified in the street or archetype - II. properties with low energy ratings - III. properties with anomalies in QL data - IV. when accommodation becomes void; around 450 properties annually The aim is to survey all properties at least once in every five years. - d.
+Once all WHQS elements are verified and acceptable fails recorded in the QL system, a sample of 50 100 properties will be inspected annually to validate the accuracy of the data, and compliance with WHQS standards. - e.
+Tenants will receive on request, or when moving into accommodation, a WHQS certificate.
+This enables tenants to verify if their home meets the WHQS.